Dunklas/HexagonGrid/README.md

 # HexagonGrid

 A library for creating grids of hexagons.
 May be rendered on a canvas or similar.
+I've only implemented grids in a hexagonal formation so far.
+I've taken a lot of inspiration from the blog posts at: https://www.redblobgames.com/grids/hexagons/ to write this library.

 Typical usage: